 You can’t control or solve all the tomato problems and diseases you face during the growing season.

-But, half of your tomato problems can be resolved by proper tomato caring.
-The right way of caring tomato plants can make the best out of your afford.
+But half of your tomato problems can be resolved by proper tomato caring.
+The right way of caring for tomato plants can make the best out of your afford.

 Sources and Citations: